Patrick Wisdom Player Props: Cubs vs. Padres

 - The Padres pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Padres' 3.80 team ERA ranks eighth across all league pitching staffs.
+- The Padres have the ninth-ranked team ERA across all MLB pitching staffs (3.86).

-- The Padres surrender the ninth-fewest home runs in baseball (60 total, one per game).
+- Padres pitchers combine to allow 63 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The Padres are sending Weathers (1-3) to make his seventh start of the season.
-He is 1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched.
+- Snell makes the start for the Padres, his 12th of the season.
+He is 1-6 with a 4.66 ERA and 61 strikeouts in 56 2/3 innings pitched.

-- His last appearance came on Tuesday against the Miami Marlins, when the lefty went four innings, surrendering three earned runs while giving up seven hits.
+- The lefty's most recent time out came on Wednesday against the Miami Marlins, when he went six scoreless innings while giving up three hits.

-- The 23-year-old has an ERA of 4.28, with 5.9 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .262 batting average against him.
+- The 30-year-old has put up an ERA of 4.66, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.